-Unlike the holders of common units, the holders of senior subordinated units do not have the right to approve the issuance of additional partnership interests under any circumstances.
+Unlike the holders of Star Gas Partners common units, the holders of Star Gas

+Partners senior subordinated units do not have the right to approve the issuance of additional partnership interests under any circumstances.
 Furthermore, the matters on which the senior subordinated units may vote require the approval of a unit majority.
-During the subordination period, a unit majority means at least a majority of the common units (except those of the general partner and its affiliates) and at least a majority of the senior subordinated units and junior subordinated units voting as a single class.
+During the subordination period, a unit majority means at least a majority of the common units, except those of the general partner and its affiliates, and at least a majority of the senior subordinated units and junior subordinated units voting as a single class.
 Thus, there may be matters that are approved by a majority of the senior subordinated units but that are nevertheless not adopted because either too few junior subordinated units approved or a majority of the common units did not approve.

-The Issuance of Additional Units by Star Gas Partners May Dilute Existing Unitholders' Interests
+The Issuance of Additional Units by Star Gas Partners May Dilute Existing Star Gas Partners Unitholders' Interests in Assets, Income and Available Cash

 After the transaction, Star Gas Partners will have the authority to issue up to 2,500,000 common units.
-In certain circumstances, it may also issue an unlimited number of additional common, senior subordinated, and junior subordinated units or other equity securities for the consideration and on the terms and conditions as are established in the general partner's sole discretion without obtaining the approval of the unitholders.
-The issuance of these additional units may dilute the interests of the existing unitholders since they will own a smaller percentage of Star Gas Partners.
+In some circumstances, it may also issue an unlimited number of additional common, senior subordinated, and junior subordinated units or other equity securities for consideration and on terms determined in the general partner's sole discretion without approval of the Star Gas Partners unitholders.
+The issuance of these additional units may dilute the interests of the existing Star Gas Partners unitholders in assets, income and available cash, since they will own a smaller percentage of Star Gas Partners.